Enhancing Cultural Wellbeing and Cultural Citizenship Through the Arts

 Join acclaimed author Arnold Zable as he opens this year’s VLGMIN Forum by exploring the role of story and the arts in nurturing an inclusive, democratic society; based on local communities attuned to their diversity and the multitude of stories contained within them.

-The program, includes a series of insightful breakout sessions led by researchers and local government and arts organisation professionals; looking into the how the arts can contribute to the development and delivery of policies which address Australian multicultural realities.
+The program, included a series of insightful breakout sessions led by researchers and local government and arts organisation professionals; looking into the how the arts can contribute to the development and delivery of policies which address Australian multicultural realities.

-Key themes include;
+Key themes included;

 - Building partnerships between local government and culturally diverse communities

 - Ensuring equitable outcomes for people from culturally diverse communities